There are few experiences in life that are so transforming … to the progress and refinement of our society as a liberal education.

 This program could not exist without the support of the Blount Foundation and Winton and Carolyn Blount.
 Winton Blount began his incredible career by establishing a building contractor company, Blount Brother Co, with his brother.
 Blount Brothers Co. later expanded into Blount International.
 Winton Blount led his company to create some of the grandest structures in the United States and the World.

-Here are just some of the grand structure that Blount helped to create
+Here are just some of the grand structures that Blount helped to create:

 - Mercedes-Benz Superdome in New Orleans, LA